SkyLift Geolocation Deocy

 This is an open source project.
-If you’re like to order a ready-to-use device with improved functionality, add yourself to my mailing list here.
-Estimated luanch late February.
+If you’d like to order a ready-to-use device with improved functionality, add yourself to my mailing list here.
+Estimated luanch April 30, 2017.

 - For the !Mediengruppe Bitnik Assange Room.
 Made in collaboration with Surya Mattu.

 If you’re interested in making your device go here: How to build your own SkyLift device

 For information on the exhibition go here: Welcome to Ecuador

 If you’re interested in purchasing one of the first commercially available SkyLift geolocation decoy kits, please add yourself to my company’s mailing list at Undisclosed.studio